sroehling/FutureBudget/Retirement Simulator/exampleExpense.md

 ## Cutting Expenses

-Similar to the way expenses may increase or decrease with [retirement][retirement], it may be interesting to investigate how cutting back other types of expenses would affect long term results.
+Similar to the way expenses may increase or decrease with [retirementExample][retirement], it may be interesting to investigate how cutting back other types of expenses would affect long term results.

 For example, instead of having a full price wedding, the wedding's size and cost could be reduced with the difference being saved.
 Or, instead of dining out for lunch several times a week, this expense could be trimmed and the difference being invested.
 Other expenses, like a gym membership could be cut altogether.